 When you engage your child, ensure that you are speaking to them from a place of empathy, understanding, and patience.
 It can be tiring to be the emotional strength for your child, so watch that you reach out to your child when you have the dynamic space.

 When engaging in a conversation, some helpful phrases are:

 “Together, we can work on this.
 We’re a great team.”

 “I love you; do you want a hug?”

 In some cases, you will find that your child does not want to talk, which is ok.
 It is better not to force conversation.
 Sometimes conversations take time to develop.
 The most important thing is that your child knows that you are there for them when they are ready.

 It is important that you ensure that your child is getting enough sleep during times of stress and anxiety.
 Anxiety can be very tiring, and insufficient sleep can lead to a difficult time managing feelings with school, friends, activities, etc.

 Check to make sure that your child is going to bed at a good time and has a room that caters to healthy sleep: cool temperature, minimal light, a bed that is not overwhelmed with toys.
-Adjust as needed, and for kids 5-12 years of age, try for 9-12 hours of sleep.
+Make adjustments to these standards as needed and for kids 5-12 years of age, try for 9-12 hours of sleep.

 Read books together about anxiety:

 Reading together is an intimate activity that naturally creates a space to talk and share.
 It can offer a gentle introduction to a topic that may otherwise be difficult to discuss.